G-Siu/Personal-Projects/J's DnD Seshes/README.md

 ### Session 6
 <div style="text-align: justify">
 On finding out Jessy had been arrested, Akra told the party to get rid of Inara's carriage and find somewhere to hide till the exchange for the dragon egg had been made.
 Pip got rid of the carriage outside the city and was able to sneak back in to meet Renfri and Lia at the local tavern.
 Pip took the pair into the Swallow's Den where they met Pip's uncle Baku who let them rest the night and sent his Swallows out to find out where Jessy was being kept.
 He also gave Pip a cloak of Elvenkind as a gift.
 Baku recognised Lia's last name, Strongbrooke, and revealed that he knows her father well and is currently doing business with her brother.
 The party make a plan and one of Baku's Swallows, a gnome named Baldur, dimension doored them into a cupboard in the council.

 During this time, Jessy was making music in her cell with a halfling named Bolger who was in for not paying his taxes.
 She sent a message to the party saying that she had been arrested and gave a rough location of the cell she was in.
-Lia attempted to draw the guards away from the servant quarter doors by causing a distraction but it didn't work.
+Lia attempted to draw the guards away from the servant quarter doors by causing a distraction, but it didn't work.
 Pip put on a janitor's outfit and convinced the guard that she was finishing up the back shift.
 The guard followed Pip into the servant quarters whilst Lia stayed hidden in the main hall and Renfri kept watch from the cupboard.
 Inside the servant quarters, Pip watched two guards exit the staircase guarded by a gargoyle and saw two other guards replace them using the password "sandstone".
 Pip then knocked out the guard watching her and used the password to sneak downstairs.

 At this point Lia snuck into the room and was able to send a message to Pip to get the password.
 Lia and Pip made their way through the underground jail and passed a cell which had a gnome inside called Nom who asked to be released.
 Pip agreed to release him if he would help save Jessy.
 Nom agreed.
 Jessy's cell was guarded by the two guards from the changeover and a hellhound.
 Pip pushed Nom forward who struck the hellhound with blue lighting magic and it chased him back towards the exit.
 Pip and Lia attacked the guards with the aid of Jessy who managed to steal keys off the distracted guards.
 Once free, Jessy offered freedom to Bolger who refused.

 Reunited, Jessy, Lia and Pip made their way back to the exit and came across Nom who was laughing hysterically and ripping apart the hellhound with his hands.
 They all retreated back up to the servant's quarters.
 Meanwhile, from her vantage point Renfri watched as Soros entered the council main hall with an older woman dressed in green robes laced with bronze.
 She had a tiara-like headpiece embedded with emeralds and made of bronze with two pieces that went up like horns.
 She turned to the cupboard asked Renfri to come out.
-Renfri informs Baku through the dimension door that they may be compromised and he closes the portal.
+Renfri informs Baku through the dimension door that they may be compromised, and he closes the portal.

 Renfri exits and discovers the woman is Runara, the bronze dragon from Stormwreck Isle, in human form.
 Nom peaks out the door of the servant quarters, sees Soros and Runara and disappears immediately.
 Runara calls the party out and they all reunite.
 She brings news that a hoard of undead have been seen around the Metal Mines, south from the city of Klegas.
 She enlists the party's aid and Soros agrees to this saying that if they solve this they will be absolved of their crimes.
 He also asks for the return of the silver dragon egg.
 The party, now free and with a mission for the council and Runara, return to The Slayer's Take where Akra gives them their earnings from the dragon egg heist and a map of the continent.

 The party undertake a mission from The Hunt Board in The Slayer's Take and help farmer Bran Brightwood kill an Ankheg that has been terrorising his sheep.
 In exchange for their help he gives them 10 gold and the use of a horse and cart.
 The party choose Beauty, a black gypsy cob with a speck of white on her forehead who seems calm and friendly.
 As part of the deal they have to take her son, a pony yet to be named.
 The party look forward to pimping their cart as their journey continues.
 </div>

 ### Session 7